 We were all so convinced, complacently assuming this was to be.
 Death, cleverly disguised as a disease has been working it's way through his body for a very long time, leaving him frail and dependent and leaving her no choice but to be the rock.
 And that didn't faze her a bit.
 Most days anyway.

 She would get sick and shrug it off.
 She didn't have time to be down.
-You see, she took care of him, ran a business and was a devoted mother, grandmother the rest of her family.
-Not to mention a devoted friend to all of the rest of us.
+You see, she took care of him, ran a business and was a devoted mother, grandmother to the rest of her family.
+Not to mention a devoted friend to the rest of us.
 She fed more people than I could count.
 Created unnecessary jobs for those who needed extra money so they didn't feel like they were getting a hand out.

 Just a few days ago we talked.
 And even though it was about a bunch of nothing, she had encouraging words for me, just like always.
 Her eyes twinkled and her voice....it sounded like whiskey laced heavily with cigarettes.
 I will remember that voice always.